opencog/docker/indigo/README.md

 Most subdirectories contain a pair of scripts: `run.sh` and `stop.sh`.
 These will run and stop the containers defined in that directory.

-# Design
+# ROS+Docker Container Design
-Building a well-designed system using docker and ROS is impossible at this point in time (as of spring 2016).
+Building a well-designed system using Docker and ROS is impossible at this point in time (as of spring 2016).
 This is because the way that Docker does networking is in direct conflict with how ROS does networking.
 Worse, the way that Docker does networking is changing